 In 2008-09, Bennett led the Cougars to their third consecutive postseason appearance.
 Washington State posted a 17-16 record and participated in the National Invitation Tournament.
 The Cougars defeated NCAA Tournament teams Arizona, Arizona State (twice), Mississippi State, and UCLA during the season.
 The road victory at UCLA was just the second for the Cougars at Pauley Pavilion in 53 years.

-Bennett’s teams have not only been successful on the court, but also in the classroom.
-Virginia's Jerome Meyinsse received the ACC’s Skip Prosser Award in 2010 as the conference’s top men’s basketball student-athlete, and Meyinsse and Will Sherrill were named to the 2010 ACC All-Academic Men’s Basketball Team.
+Bennett’s teams have not only been successful on the court, but also in the classroom and community.
+UVA’s Anthony Gill (2016), Brogdon (2015) and Harris (2014) were named to the NABC Allstate Good Works Team.
+Jerome Meyinsse received the ACC’s Skip Prosser Award in 2010 as the conference’s top men’s basketball student-athlete, and Meyinsse and Will Sherrill were named to the 2010 ACC All-Academic Men’s Basketball Team.
 Sherrill was named to the ACC All-Academic Basketball Team for the second consecutive year in 2011 and Will Regan was also named to the team.
 Four Washington State players were named to the 2009 Pac-10 All-Academic First Team, while a school-record five players were honored as Pac-10 All-Academic selections the previous year.
 The conference’s Scholar Athlete of the Year for men’s basketball in 2008 and 2009 were members of the Washington State program.